jimstudt/SSHConsole/README.md

   me to the private keys and I'm hoping they'll open that up and I won't have to write the 20 lines of code to expand my shadow private key logic I use to work around the blinding.

+## How Stable is the API?

+Not at all.
+In fact, I'll probably stop this subclassing nonesense and make `listen`  take a delegate object or maybe just a function for the "handle a command" function.

 ## How Committed Is The Maintainer?

 Not at all.
 This is a two-day rathole I ran down for my own servers.
-I'll use it and probably spend another day polishing it, but if you are a sizeable organization and like it, maybe I should give it to you.
+I'll use it and probably spend another day polishing it, but if you are a sizeable organization or active developer and want to use it, maybe I should give it to you.
 (I also vanish for months at a time, so responses are not timely.) – *fork is your friend*

+## What's Next?

+- Write the API documentation.

+- Test on Linux.
+I think it works.

+- There isn't a mechanism to report *who* the authorized user is to your command handler.
+  I don't care, I don't have different classes of users, but I can see where one might.